coltskeen/Style-Guide/styleguides/typescript-guide.md

   <h2 align="center">A Hobbit's Developer TypeScript Style Guide</h2>

   <p align="center">
     A style guide for the layman developer.
 You want the spark notes?
-You got it! **In Development**
+You got it!
     <br />
     <a href="https://github.com/coltskeen/Style-Guide">Style Guide Overview</a>
     ·